Purdue-CS193/homework-0-KrishGupta607/index.md

 # Krish's First CS193 Homework
 My favorite things about CS193-
--It is taught by students.
+- It is taught by students.
--They are funny.
+- They are funny.
--Focuses on practical aspects.
+- Focuses on practical aspects.